mahidaCodeTrained/mahidasarcaderps/README.md

 ## UX
-[Include information about the user experience aspects of your project]
 - The design for this project started through wireframing and viewing material that is focused on making interactive JavaScript projects.
 - The wireframing of this project, helped me create the base structure of the site with the header being everpresent and the footer element to give the website a professional look.
 - The stylistic apporach to this project was planned ahead of time before the projects inception period.
 The goal was to make a program-esque aestethic with the use of color and very specifically the font used for the project.